 The planning department of the local council for the area in which the property is situated will be able to provide pre-application advice before an application for planning permission is submitted.

-The role of the duty planning officer is in giving guidance on all procedural aspects of the preparation and filing of the planning application.
+A duty planning officer will be consulted when the formal planning application is being made.
+They will give guidance on all procedural aspects of the preparation and filing of the planning application.

-- Immediate application for planning permission
+- immediate application for planning permission;

-- Offer subject to planning permission being granted
+- offer subject to planning permission being granted.

 Immediate application for planning permission

 An individual wishing to purchase a property with a view to extending it may be able to make an application for planning permission as soon as the offer for the property has been accepted.
 If the seller does not wish to sell immediately it may be possible to delay the exchange and completion process.
-However, this may be quite difficult if the sale of the property is part of the chain.
+However, this may be difficult if the sale of the property is part of the chain.

-It may also be quite difficult to get the required information and opinions to make the planning application as soon as the sale goes through as much of this will need to be done prior to exchange and completion.
+It may also be difficult to get the required information and opinions to make the planning application as soon as the sale goes through as much of this will need to be done prior to exchange and completion.

 Offer subject to planning permission being granted

 It may be possible to make an offer for the purchase of the property dependant on the planning permission being granted.
 This offers a no risk solution as the purchase of the property will only go ahead once the planning permission has been granted.
-Accordingly it is a common solution used when land is being sold to developers.
+Accordingly, it is a common solution used when land is being sold to developers.

 Accordingly, it may be difficult for the purchase of domestic property when the property is involved in chain where a quick sale may be required.
-Consequently this may be a more attractive option for commercial property deals whereby land is sold for development.
+This may, therefore, be a more attractive option for commercial property deals whereby land is sold for development.